-Fourth case of SARS-like virus hits BritainFebruary 15th, 2013 in Diseases, Conditions, Syndromes /
+Fourth case of SARS-like virus hits BritainFebruary 15, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A third member of a family has been diagnosed in Britain with a potentially fatal SARS-like virus, officials said Friday, bringing the number of confirmed cases worldwide to 12.